Japanese JLPT Grammar Point

 Key Takeaways

-• ~てからでないと is used to express that an action must occur before another is possible.
+• ~てからでないと is used to express that something cannot occur until a preceding action is completed.

 Quick Recap Quiz